BrianWill/pigeon/dynamic-pigeon.md

 Strings (pieces of text) are written enclosed in double-quote marks:

 ```
-"hi there"    # string with the characters: h i space t h e r e
+"hi there"    //string with the characters: h i space t h e r e
 ```

 Because double-quote marks are used to denote the end of the string, you must write `\"` to include a double-quote mark in the string:

 ```
-"foo\"bar"     # string with the characters: f o o " b a r
+"foo\"bar"     // string with the characters: f o o " b a r
 ```

 A string cannot span multiple lines.
 To include a newline in a string, you must write `\n`.
 The actual ASCII/Unicode character(s) this denotes depends upon the platform: on Windows, it denotes CR and LF (carriage return, line feed); on Linux and Mac, it denotes just LF (line feed).

 ```
-"foo\nbar"     # string with the characters: f o o newline b a r
+"foo\nbar"     // string with the characters: f o o newline b a r
 ```

 Because backslash is used to denote certain special characters, you must write `\\` to include a backslash in the string:

 ```
-"foo\\bar"     # string with the characters: f o o \ b a r
+"foo\\bar"     // string with the characters: f o o \ b a r
 ```

 ## arithmetic operators